People's Republic of Kampuchea: Armed forces

 The regular armed forces of the People's Republic of Kampuchea were the Kampuchean People's Revolutionary Armed Forces (KPRAF).
 These were needed to project internationally the image of the new pro-Hanoi administration in Phnom Penh as a legitimate sovereign state.
 Raising such an indigenous force was not too difficult for the Vietnamese occupiers at the time, because the Vietnamese already had experience training and co-ordinating the army in neighbouring Laos.

 The KPRAF was formed initially from militias, former Khmer Rouge members, and conscripts.
 KPRAF troops were trained and supplied by the Vietnamese armed forces.
-But owing to a lack of proper training and weapons, meagre salaries and mass desertions, the fledgling KPRAF was not an effective fighting force and the bulk of the fighting against the CGDK forces was left in the end to the army of the occupiers, the Vietnam People's Army.
+But owing to a lack of proper training and weapons, meagre salaries and mass desertions, the fledgling KPRAF was not an effective fighting force and the bulk of the fighting against the CGDK forces was left in the end to the army of the occupiers, the People's Army of Vietnam.

 The Khmer Rouge forced the Vietnamese to employ guerrilla warfare as one of their tactics.
 As years went by the Vietnamese suffered damaging casualties, and the persistent civil war debilitated Cambodia and hampered reconstruction efforts.
 The Khmer Rouge gained confidence that they could keep swiping away Vietnamese armies, and the Vietnamese found out how easy it is to become the prey rather than the predator.
 In fact some books have called this "Vietnam's Vietnam War".

 The KPRAF was answerable to two organisations below the Council of State, namely, the Ministry of National Defense and the General Staff.
 Veterans from the Eastern Zone revolution, especially those from Kampong Cham, Svay Rieng, as well as people who had been educated in Vietnam after the 1954 Geneva Conference held important positions in the Ministry of National Defense.
 Control of the KPRAF military establishment and its adherence to the political orthodoxy of the Kampuchean (or Khmer) People's Revolutionary Party (KPRP) were ensured by a party network, superimposed upon the national defence structure, that extended downward to units at all echelons.

 The KPRAF developed also a system of military justice, with military tribunals, as well as a network of military prisons.

 In 1989 began the transition that culminated in the 1991 Paris Peace Agreements.
 After the name of the People's Republic of Kampuchea had been officially changed to State of Cambodia (SOC), the KPRAF were renamed the Cambodian People's Armed Forces (CPAF).
 Following the 1993 elections the CPAF were absorbed into a new national army of Royalist, Nationalist and CPAF troops.